All Episodes

 That is a huge five.

-I'm especially with what's being taught in colleges, it's worth more than four years in high school.
+It's worth more than four years in high school.

-But it just again shows you it happened to us.
+But it just, again, shows you, it happened to us.

 It just shows you the importance of backing things up.

-We would have had to start from square one and rebuild the whole thing.
+Do you realize if we had not been able to restore this, we would have had to start from square one and rebuild the whole thing.

 And this can happen to you at home.

-If you don't have your hard drive backed up on your little PC, this thing, and you know, as important as my website is to me and all of us, and the work it would be.
+If you don't have your hard drive backed up on your little PC, this thing, and as important as my website is to me and all of us, and the work it would be, imagine if every piece of vital information or very important family information, photos, what have you, was on your hard drive and it got zapped.

 Do not let it happen to you.

-You don't want to go through what we went through for it was about 36 hours to get this up and running.
+It was about 36 hours to get this up and running.

 Why are you first hearing about it now?

-He's once in a while, he's only hearing about this now.
+He's only hearing about this now.

 He's boss for the day.